 There are so many bars to choose from in Canberra so it’s really hard to narrow it down to a few.
 One of my favourites is Suke Suke Bar, an underground Japanese style bar tucked away in the city.
 They have a range of Japanese eats and you’ll find a big range of whiskey, sake and fun cocktails on the menu like the Hello Kitty.
 White Rabbit Cocktail Room is another fun place to grab a drink and if you’re feeling naughty you can get one of their yummy desserts too.
 They have adopted a fun Alice and Wonderland theme and some of their cocktails and desserts are served in tea cups.
 It’s also close to Suke Suke Bar so you could stop in and have a drink at both.

-Passionate about all things food, travel and wellness Amelia is the Founder and Editor of Eat Canberra and The Balancing Act.
+Passionate about all things food, travel, and wellness Amelia is the Founder and Editor of Eat Canberra.

 Amelia aims to inspire others to live a balanced, healthy life and to be the best version of themselves.